Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental setup

 \subsection{ASV performance with genuine and adversarial inputs}

+This section demonstrates the ASV system performance with genuine and adversarial inputs, as well as the performance consistency between the complete trials and the randomly selected 1K trials.

-Table~\ref{tab:asv-performance} shows the x-vector and r-vector system performance on the complete trials provided in \cite{nagrani2017voxceleb} and also the selected 1K trials.
+Table~\ref{tab:asv-performance} shows the x-vector and r-vector system performance before and under adversarial attacks on both the complete trials and the randomly selected 1K trials.
 The system performance is evaluated by equal error rate (EER) and minimum detection cost function (minDCF) with a prior probability of target trials as 0.01.

-We observe that system performance seriously degrades after performing adversarial attacks for both x-vector and r-vector systems, which verifies the effectiveness of the adversarial attack algorithm and the vulnerability of SOTA ASV models to adversarial attacks.
-Besides, we observe consistent performance trends between the ASV performance on the complete trials and the selected 1K trials, which indicates it is reasonable to evaluate the defense approaches on the 1K trials.
-And we do further experiments on the 1K trials.
+As shown in Table~\ref{tab:asv-performance}, all three adversarial attacks, i.e. BIM, FGSM and JSMA attacks, can seriously degrade both x-vector and r-vector system performance, which verifies the effectiveness of the performed adversarial attacks and the vulnerability of SOTA ASV models to adversarial attacks.
+Moreover, a performance consistency is observed between the complete trials and the randomly selected 1K trials, which demonstrates that it is reasonable to conduct experiments on the selected 1K trials.

+In order to demonstrate that the proposed defense methods also have a consistent effectiveness between the complete trials and the selected 1K trials, we show the consistency of the purification and detection performance in advance in Table~\ref{tab:purification-performance-consistency} and Table~\ref{tab:detection-performance-consistency}, respectively.
+Due to space limitation, we only show the results under the BIM attack, and the FGSM and JSMA results have similar trends.
+In Table~\ref{tab:purification-performance-consistency}, we observe that both the x-vector and r-vector system have very similar performance between the complete trials and the selected 1K trials, either before (``NA'' in the table) or after (``9*SSLR-TCM'' in the table) integrating the SSLR models.
+In Table~\ref{tab:detection-performance-consistency}, the detection performance ($EER_{det}$) is consistent between the complete and 1K trials as well.
+The experimental details will be discussed in Section~\ref{sec:prf-all} and Section~\ref{sec:det-all} for the purification and detection methods, respectively.

+From the observations above, we conduct further experiments on the selected 1K trials only to save efforts.
+If not specified, we only show the BIM results for the following experiments due to limited space, and the FGSM and JSMA results have similar trends.